yjmantilla/sovabids/docs/source/quickstart.rst

 Quickstart
 ==========

-This page walks through a full EEG/MEG-to-BIDS conversion in one place.
+This page walks through a full EEG-to-BIDS conversion in one place.
 The four steps are always the same regardless of which interface you use:

 .. contents:: Steps